-Trump's Message For His First U.N.
+Trump's Message For His 1st U.N.
 General Assembly: Strength, 'Reform'

 Haley: "North Korea front and center"

-Haley predicted the U.S. approach at the U.N. summit would be "solid" and "strong," as diplomats and top U.S. officials tackle global challenges.
+Haley predicted that the U.S. approach at the U.N. summit would be "solid" and "strong," as diplomats and top U.S. officials tackle global challenges.

 "There are no shortage of issues, with North Korea being front and center," said Haley.
 "Iran will be an issue.
 Syria will certainly be talked about.
 Terrorism efforts and how we counter that is a huge topic."
-The president is expected to address some of those issues on Tuesday when he takes the podium at the U.N. to address world leaders.
-Haley confirmed that she's read a draft of the speech.
+The president is expected to address some of those issues on Tuesday when he takes the lectern at the U.N. to address world leaders.
+Haley confirmed that she has read a draft of the speech.

 "I personally think he slaps the right people, he hugs the right people, and he comes out with [the] U.S. being very strong in the end," she said.